entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 4. Rostral organ pores : absent (0), present (1).
 > Cloutier (1991a), Character 145; Friedman (2007), Character 145.

-> - Character 4 is linked to characters 5, 6 and 7.
+> - Clement *et al.* (in review): "Character 4 is linked to characters 5, 6 and 7."

 5. Anterior opening of rostral organ: within premaxilla (0), within separate rostral ossicles (1).
 > Cloutier (1991b), Character55; Forey (1991), Character34; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 6.

 > - Clement *et al.* (in review): "Character 5 is linked to character 4."

 6. Posterior openings of rostral organ : widely separated close to anterior and posterior margins of preorbital (0), separated only by a narrow bridge of bone (1), confluent (2).
 > Forey (1991), Character 35.

 > - Burrow *et al.* (in review): "Forey (1991, char.
 35) defined a character to consider the condition in which the posterior openings of the rostral organ were confluent.
 We subdivided the original plesiomorphic condition into two conditions reflecting the relative distance separating the two pores on the preorbital.
 Forey (1980) mentioned that this character was linked with the presence of the preorbital (character 57); when the preorbital is absent it is not possible to code for the condition of the posterior openings of the rostral organ.
 The three character-states form a morphocline.
 Character 6 is linked to characters 4 and 57.“